CaiLab-neuro/Sam2UI/README.md

 ### Setup Issues
 - **Python version**: Requires Python 3.8+
 - **Internet connection**: Needed to download models
-- **Permissions**: May need admin rights, or you can set up within your own virtual environment created by conda
+- **Permissions**: May need admin rights, or you can set up within your own virtual environment created by conda or venv
+- **Failed to install some packages**: try downgrading your python from the newest one, and rerun setup.py.
+If it still fails, try installing the failed package with conda, and then rerun setup.py.
+- **Failed to install pycocotools-windows**: modify setup.py to install pycocotools instead.
+- **Failed to load pytorch_python dll**: try removing torch and torchvision

 ### Processing Issues
 - **Model not found**: Run `setup.py` first